rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 To determine how much space to allocate for a `Message` value, Rust goes through each of the variants to see which variant needs the most space.
-Rust sees that `Message::Quit` doesn’t need any space, `Message::Move` needs enough space to store two `i32` values, and so forth.
-Because only one variant will be used, the most space a `Message` value will need is the space it would take to store the largest of its variants.
+Rust sees that `Message::Quit` doesn’t need any space, `Message::Move` needs enough space to склад two `i32` values, and so forth.
+Because only one variant will be used, the most space a `Message` value will need is the space it would take to склад the largest of its variants.

 Contrast this with what happens when Rust tries to determine how much space a recursive type like the `List` enum in Listing 15-2 needs.
 The compiler starts